devWhizz/LifeChanger/README.md

 4. **MainActivity.kt**: The main activity of the app.
 It hosts the navigation components and handles the toolbar and bottom navigation bar.
 The activity is responsible for navigating between different fragments and managing the app's overall user interface.
 5. **AddDonationFragment.kt**: This fragment is used for adding new donations to the app.
 Users can input details such as the donation title, description, category and image.
 After inputting the required information, users can submit the donation details to add it to the app's database.
 6. **FavoritesFragment.kt**: This fragment displays a list of liked donations.
 Users can like or dislike donations and the fragment updates the list of liked donations based on user interactions.
 It also provides a click action to navigate to the DonationDetailFragment for further information about a liked donation.
+6. **SearchFragment.kt**: This fragment allows the user to browse all stored donations by typing keywords into the search field.
 7. **DonationDetailFragment.kt**: This fragment displays detailed information about a specific donation.
 It is used to view donation details such as the title, creator, image and description.
 Users can also like the donation from this fragment or proceed to the PaymentFragment to make a donation.
 8. **PaymentFragment.kt**: This fragment guides users through the payment process for making a donation.
 Users can choose the donation amount and complete the donation transaction.
 The PaymentFragment is responsible for handling the donation process and confirming the payment.